 PRECAUTIONS: Before taking acyclovir, tell your doctor or pharmacist if you are allergic to it; or to valacyclovir; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney problems, conditions related to a weakened immune system (such as HIV disease, bone marrow transplant, kidney transplant).
 This drug may rarely make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.
-Kidney function declines as you grow older.
-This medication is removed by the kidneys.
+Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
+Do not have certain immunizations/vaccinations (such as vaccines against the varicella virus) without the consent of your doctor.
 Older adults may be more sensitive to the side effects of the drug, especially kidney problems (change in the amount of urine, back/side pain), dizziness, drowsiness, and mental/mood changes (such as confusion, hallucinations, loss of consciousness).
 Acyclovir does not protect against the spread of genital herpes.
 To lower the chance of giving herpes to your partner, do not have sexual contact during an outbreak or if you have symptoms.
 You can spread genital herpes even if you do not have symptoms.
 Therefore, always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity.
 Consult your doctor or pharmacist for more details.
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
 This medication passes into breast milk.
 However, this drug is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: other drugs that may cause kidney problems (including nonsteroidal anti-inflammatory drugs-NSAIDs such as ibuprofen, naproxen).
 Acyclovir is very similar to valacyclovir.
 Do not use medications containing valacyclovir while using acyclovir.